alexiscatnip/freemocap-uwupose/README.md

           * To solve this, god help you (really, I don't know how to fix a bad extrinsic calibration except for trying hard to redo calibration!)
-    * you should see the ui screen same like mediapipe-pose-VR repo.
+    * you should see the ui screen, same like in mediapipe-pose-VR repo.
+      * warn: only the calibrate and neck offset button works at this time.
       * stand straight in front of the cameras, click the button 'calibrate'
       * observe the sliders at the top have moved. calibration has been done.
-      * now go back to vr and observe your trackers are at the right position.
+      * now go back to vr and observe your trackers are at the correct position, matching your body.
-* with the trackers in a correct position (ankle and hip), lauch your game and do the normal calibration in-game just like normal trackers.
+* with the trackers tracking your body (ankle and hip), lauch your game and do the normal calibration in-game just like normal trackers.
 * enjoy your crappy 10hz tracking with only cameras! :D